 What are the limitations of CCTA?

-This particular piece of equipment has a weight limit.
+This equipment has a weight limit.
 Please check with your physician about any limitations.
 Patients who are extremely overweight or have abnormal heart rhythms might not be eligible for the test because their images may not be clear enough for a diagnosis.

 CCTA will only provide physicians with a diagnosis.
 Another procedure may have to be performed for treatment.
 Not all health insurance plans cover CCTA.
 Please talk to your doctor if you have any questions about your insurance coverage.